MKaczmarski07/Colorsense/README.md

 ## License and Copyrights 📜

-- The application is publicly available under the GNU GENERAL PUBLIC LICENSE.
+- The application is publicly available under the GNU General Public License.
-- The project is educational and is not used for commercial purposes.
+- The project is educational and is not used for any commercial purposes.
-- The main algorithm of Color Blindness Simulation used in color-blind library was originally made by Matthew Wickline and the Human-Computer Interaction Resource Network and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+- The main algorithm of Color Blindness Simulation used in color-blind library was originally made by Matthew Wickline & the Human-Computer Interaction Resource Network and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.